opensciences/opensciences.github.io/repo/template.md

 # Reference

-Studies who have been using the data (in any form) are required to add the following reference to their report/paper:
+Studies who have been using the data (in any form) are required to include the following reference:

 BIBTEX REFERENCE HERE